vernonclarke/Rfits/README.md

  # save as spreadsheets

- # first create the examples directory in the toot directory (root_dir) if it doesn't exist
+ # first create the examples directory in the root directory (root_dir) if it doesn't exist
  dir.create(file.path(root_dir, 'examples'), showWarnings = FALSE)

  # save the data to a CSV file in the examples directory